home-assistant/home-assistant.io/source/_components/cover.mqtt.markdown

   type: string
   default: STOP
 state_topic:
   description: The MQTT topic subscribed to receive cover state messages.
+Use only if not using get_position_topic.
+State topic can only read open/close state.
+Cannot read position state.
   required: false
   type: string
 state_open: